stratworld/strat/docsSrc/markdown/Specification/Functions.md

 \*What is reasonable changes based on substrate context.
 Any substrate should specify what the limits of "reasonable" for scope and scalability are.
 For instance, the AWS substrate is scoped globally and has a very large (1M+ concurrent invocations) value of n, while the local substrate is scoped to a single machine with low values of n.

 These three requirements allow Lit to create a static networking layer between functions using only information available at compile time.
 Then, this networking layer can be baked into the .sys file format and consumed by any substrate at deploy time.
-Additionally, since substrates supply software to invoke functions, user code can deal with only the abstract notion of a function and let Lit's networking layer resolve implementation details determined at compile time.
+Additionally, since substrates supply software to invoke functions, user code can deal with only the abstract notion of a function and let Lit's networking layer resolve implementation details determined at compile and deploy time.

 ## Implementing Resources

 From an abstract perspective, resources are just functions that don't need to execute.
 From a practical perspective, this means implementing resources is much more trivial, and substrates should use different infrastructure for resources than functions.
+The AWS substrate implements functions as Lambdas and resources as S3 items.

 # Functions from the Component Perspective